BeardedTek-com/fEVR-flask/README.md

 - Home Assistant (for notifications)
 - Proxy Server
   - Python's built in flask server can be flaky.
 Sometimes images won't load properly, but I've found with ngnix in front of it these problems do not exist.
 If someone could explain why, that would be nice...
+    - NOTE: I do plan on transitioning to possibly gunicorn or another wsgi server, but for now, I'm sticking with this.

 ## .env Setup
 Copy template.env to .env and adjust as necessary: